Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/index.md

 ---
 ### Directory Structure

-#### NOTE: This Directory tree will be used as example throughout the guide
+#### NOTE: This Directory tree will be used as example throughout the guide.

 ```plaintext Directory Structure and Hierarchy
 [ACCOUNT] OpenDOOR Client Account